Giulia1809/Giulia1809/giulias-handbook.md

 **My Skills**

-2. I am very good at developing algorithms for my areas of expertise - so this is skill #1,
+2. I am very good at developing & designing algorithms for my areas of expertise - so this is skill #1,

 3. I am very good at writing code - so this is skill #2,